-If y’all have read my other pool design articles, you know that I am partial to including some natural stone in pretty much all of the pools I design and build.
-Maybe it’s because I live in the mountains and like the ruggedness of it, but I truly think that natural stone is just such a perfect fit around a large water feature and adds great dimension and shape to your pool area.
+If y’all have read my other pool design articles, you know that I am partial to including some natural stone in pretty much all the pools I design and build.
+Maybe it’s because I live in the mountains and like the ruggedness of it, but I genuinely think that natural stone is just such a perfect fit around a large water feature and adds great dimension and shape to your pool area.

-Also remember that other features like privacy fencing, lighting, and patio coping can be integral parts of your overall pool landscaping plan.
+Also, remember that other features like privacy fencing, lighting, and patio coping can be integral parts of your overall pool landscaping plan.
 I haven’t written my coping design article yet, but check the links here to head over to those guides for some inspiration as well.

-Alrighty, let’s get into some pool landscaping ideas to get your creative juices flowing.
+Let’s get into some pool landscaping ideas to get your creative juices flowing.

 Pool Landscaping Design Ideas